nesdoug/M1TE2/Readme.txt

     - added checkerboard fill if map height is < 32 1.5 - RLE option to save map or tiles
     - fixed, forgot to allow save 2bpp x 1 from sets 6,7,8
+1.6 - clone from tiles or from map (brush)
+    - fill map with tile (brush), or recolor entire map if "palette only" is checked
+    - can use all key commands outside tile edit form
+    - added slider bars for color
+    - changed default map height to 28

 Note, the RLE is a special compression format that I wrote, specifically for SNES maps (but could be used for tiles).